- What is prostate cancer?

 • Limit your intake of high-calorie foods and drinks.

-• Eat at least 400gm of vegetables and fruits each day.
+• Eat at least 2½ cups of vegetables and fruits each day.

 • Choose whole grains instead of refined grain products.

-• Limit the intake of processed and red meat.
+• Limit the intake of processed meat and red meat.

-• Avoid alcohol or limit the alcohol intake to no more than 2 drinks per day.
+• Limit the alcohol intake to no more than 2 drinks per day.

-• Limit the intake of dairy foods and diets rich in calcium.
+• Reduce intake of dairy foods and diets rich in calcium.

 Prostate cancer usually causes no signs or symptoms in early stages.
 However, advanced stage prostate cancer may cause signs and symptoms such as